 A lot of us went out on our own and some of them do really well and some of us crash and burn.
 Then you’ve also got burnout as well.
 You get to a level in your life where you think, “Well, should I go out on my own or will I just continue to work at work for someone else?”

 Commission splits are all different all around Australia.
 Outgoing costs are different, rents are different, and the models changed again now.
 There are very exciting models now that you can actually work remotely and have remote PAs overseas.
 So I think it’s just a journey you go through as a person, as an agent or as a business person in general, you have different ambitions and different goals.
-So to me the natural move was to own a business and whether that was a good or bad thing at the time I learnt how to do things really well and how to do things really badly as well.
+So to me, the natural move was to own a business and whether that was a good or bad thing at the time I learned how to do things really well and how to do things really badly as well.
 We will make mistakes along the way.
-So to me it was just part of the natural progression of going from an agent to a business owner.
+So to me, it was just part of the natural progression of going from an agent to a business owner.

 Then back to an agent again, and then back to a business owner.
 Effectively I was always a business owner, but we have a big business back to a little business.
 It comes back to what you feel, what you want to do at that time.